aircall/frontend-hiring-test/README.md

 }
 ```

-`401` `UNAUTHORIZED` error, it happens when the user is not authorized to perform an action or if his token is no longer valid
+`401` `UNAUTHORIZED` error, happens when the user is not authorized to perform an action or if his token is no longer valid

 Example
 ```